-The Northwest Fisheries Science Center has released preliminary 2013 estimates of juvenile Snake River chinook and steelhead through the through the seven dams and reservoirs (Lower Granite Dam tailrace to Bonneville Dam tailrace) on the lower Snake and Columbia rivers.
+Jan 14, 2014: The Northwest Fisheries Science Center has completed its analysis of 2013 survival for juvenile Snake River chinook and steelhead through the eight dams and reservoirs on the lower Snake and Columbia rivers.
+See the report here.

-Steelhead survival for the same reach was estimated at 50 percent, which is relatively low compared to recent years.
+Steelhead survival for the same reach was estimated at 50.1 percent, also similar to the long-term average, but relatively low compared to recent years.
 NWFSC noted that steelhead survival between Lower Granite and McNary Dams decreased through the last few weeks of the season, possibly due to increased predation and increasing temperatures during that period.

-q Spring flow in the Snake River was the fifth lowest in the past 21 years.
+q Flows on the rivers were below average.
+Spring flow in the Snake River was the fifth lowest in the past 21 years.

 q The estimated percentage of fish transported was among the lowest known estimates over the past 20 years.